SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md

 ![data organization representation](./images/organization.jpg)

-#### Organization's Node
+#### Organization Components
-Each node in the organization (the circles in the image) consist of `data` and reference or `pointer`.
-Data is the part where actual data is stored (whither its primitive or non-primitive), while the pointer used to point to another node in the organization to link nodes together.
+Each node in the organization (the circles in the image) consists of `data` and reference or `pointer`.
+Data is the part where actual data is stored (whether it's primitive or non-primitive), while the pointer is used to point to another node in the organization to link nodes together.

-The pointer could be used to point to the next node, prevues node or any other node depending on the organization structure.
+The pointer could be used to point to the next node, prevues node, or any other node depending on the organization structure.

 ### Manipulate
 Manipulating means performing some actions or operations on data.
 So when we organize toys we can perform some actions like searching, taking, and storing a toy.